Preparing for your JSA interview

 You might want to take a letter from a social worker or doctor, or a police report to explain what's happened.

-You can contact your nearest Citizens Advice if you've been affected by abuse.
+You can talk to an adviser if you've been affected by abuse.

 If you can't read or write English very well